Rural and remote allied health professionals

 Rural and remote allied health service models

-New services models are being developed to support the provision of predictable and consistent allied health services in rural and remote parts of Queensland.
+New services models are being developed to support the provision of consistent and high quality allied health services in rural and remote areas of Queensland.

 The Allied Health Rural and Remote Sub-acute Framework